-The average effective interest rate accrued during 2019 on the balances deposits in credit institutions was 1.03%.
-During 2018 it was 1.49%.
+The average effective interest rate accrued during 2020 on the balances deposits in credit institutions has been 1.87%.
+During 2019 it was 1.55%.

 8.2 Customers

 A breakdown of the balances under this heading by type and form of loan, borrower's sector and by type of interest accrued, excluding valuation adjustments, is as follows: